rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 ## Your turn

-In the following exercise you'll configure RStudio Server Pro to use RSPM as it's package source.
+In the following exercise you'll configure RStudio Workbench to use RSPM as it's package source.

 Signs of success:

 * You understand the different methods of configuring RStudio to access packages from different repositories
-* You have RStudio Server Pro configured to obtain packages from RSPM
+* You have RStudio Workbench configured to obtain packages from RSPM